-(viii) Other special features of a regulation scheme not covered by the above, including, for example, the sanctions necessary to enforce it, may be adopted by a Commod Control subject to the approval of the General Council.

-It has been argued that there is a useful place for quota-regulation, not as part of a restriction scheme designed to maintain an economic price, but as a normal aid and safeguard to buffer-stock regulation in cases where the response of supply and demand to price changes is inadequate or tardy. out such a support it is possible either that the Control would be taken by surprise or that no reasonable price changes would be effective, so that it would be deluged with offers which it could not refuse but which might seriously embarrass its subsequent activities.
-Moreover, the existence of such a machinery would facilitate the prompt introduction of a restriction scheme proper, whether temporary or quasi-permanent, where the case for this could be fully made out.
-Provisions with this purpose in view might be as follows:-

-(i) Each exporting country should have attributed to it a standard quota, to be fixed at the inception of a Control Scheme by agreement amongst exporters (or failing this by the General Council) and subsequently a moving average of its actual volume of net exports in the previous three years.

-(ii) On the occasion of a reduction in price, designed to offset the tendency of stocks to accumulate in the hands of the Control, the Control should be authorised, at its discretion, to limit its takings from exporters to an amount (including their sales in the market) proportionate (i.e., in a proportion greater than, equal to, or less than the standard quota, but the same for all exporters) to their standard quotas; and in this case exporters should agree not to export to any destination in excess of their proportionate quota.

-(iii) So long as such standard-quota limitation continues in force, the basic price should be progressively reduced-at a rate of not less than (say) 5 per cent.
+- (vii) Other special features of a regulation scheme not covered by the above may be adopted by a Commod Control subject to the approval of the General Council. - 16.
+It has been argued that there is a useful place for quotaregulation, not as part of a restriction scheme designed to maintain an economic price, but as a normal aid and safeguard to buffer-stock regulation in cases where the response of supply and demand to price changes is inadequate or tardy.
+Without such a support it is possible either that the Control would be taken by surprise or that no reasonable price changes would be effective, so that it would be deluged with offers which it could not refuse but which might seriously embarrass its subsequent activities.
+Moreover the existence of such a machinery would facilitate the prompt introduction of a restriction scheme proper, whether temporary or quasi-permanent, manness where the case for this could be fully made out.
+Provisions with this purpose in view might be as follows:- - (i) Each exporting country should have attributed to it a standard quota, to be fixed at the inception of a Control Scheme by agreement amongst exporters (or failing this by the General Council) and subsequently a moving average of its actual volume of net exports in the previous three years. - (ii) On the occasion of a reduction in price, designed to offset the tendency of stocks to accumulate in the hands of the Control, the Control should be authorised, at its discretion, to limit its takings from exporters to an amount (including their sales in the market) proportionate (i.e. in a proportion greater than, equal to, or less than the standard quota but the same for all exporters) to their standard quotas. - (iii) So long as such standard-quota limitation continues in force, the basic price should be progressively reduced at a rate not less than (say) 5 per cent per annum. - (iv) If the price thus reduced is approaching, or seems likely to approach, the minimum reasonable economic price, the